-Wheelie bins will be introduced to the majority of homes in Tendring from June 2019 under changes to our waste contract.
+Wheelie bins have been introduced to the majority of homes in Tendring under changes to our waste contract.

-The large 180 litre bins, supplied free, will replace your black sacks and will be collected fortnightly.
+The large 180 litre bins, supplied free, have replaced your black sacks and will be collected fortnightly.
 This will help reduce the amount of litter caused by bags being ripped open and promote recycling.

 Bank Holiday collections from August 2019 will NO LONGER BE DELAYED BY A DAY, WITH COLLECTIONS TAKING PLACE ON THE BANK HOLIDAY.

 Waste and recycling collections will only be delayed by Christmas Day, Boxing Day and New Year.
-Follow your new collection calendar that will be delivered with your wheelie bin.
+Follow your new collection calendar that was delivered with your wheelie bin.

-Please click on the link on the first letter of your road name in the links below and find your road in the list, here you will find out if you will be receiving a wheelie bin, if your waste collection day is changing and your estimated bin delivery date.
-Please note this page will continue to be updated regularly to reflect any updates or changes.
+Please click on the link on the first letter of your road name in the links below and find your road in the list, here you will find out if you should have received a wheelie bin, if your waste collection day has changed and your estimated bin delivery date.
 If you are a garden waste customer, the new waste service day changes do not apply to this service, please continue to present your garden waste for collection on the day indicated on your calendar.